 My name is Janet Beatrice and I’m a Certified Professional Coach, as well as a shy person with a gentle approach.
-If you had trouble figuring out what was important to you in that exercise, I can help you get clarity on what’s important to you.
+If you had trouble figuring out what was important to you in that exercise, I can help you get clarity on that.

 If you know exactly what you want to change, I can help you figure out what’s blocking you from changing it.
-Together we can come up with an action plan, where you’ll take baby steps each week towards your goal.
+Together we can come up with an action plan, with “mini-goals” along that way that move you towards your larger goal.
 I’ll hold you accountable.
 That doesn’t mean I yell at you or push you when you don’t meet your goals.
 It does mean I pay attention to whether or not you’re getting them done.
-And if you aren’t, we explore what’s getting in the way.
+And if you aren’t, we’ll explore what’s getting in the way.
 Once you understand what’s blocking you, if you’re truly motivated, you can usually overcome that block.
 Or you might find you’re not truly motivated, and that’s okay too.
 Then we’ll work to see what you really want in your heart.

 Why a Certified Professional Coach is more empowering than most uncertified coaches